The University of North Carolina at Pembroke

 Pembroke State University celebrated its centennial in 1987.
 On July 1, 1996, Pembroke State University officially became The University of North Carolina at Pembroke.

 In 2000, a major in applied physics and four new Master of Arts programs were added.
 An Office of International Programs and the Esther G. Maynor Honors College were also instituted to enhance scholarship.
 Since then, the University has added new baccalaureate programs, including Spanish, environmental science, and geo-environmental studies, as well as new graduate degrees, including the Master of School Administration (M.S.A.), the Master of Arts in Teaching (M.A.T.), the Master of Social Work (M.S.W.), and the Master of Science in Nursing (M.S.N.).
-Many classes at the undergraduate and graduate levels are available through distance learning, including the Internet.
+Many classes at the undergraduate and graduate levels are available online.

 UNCP was declared “North Carolina’s Historically American Indian University” on July 5, 2005.
 From March 2012 to May 2013, the University held a 14-month celebration of the 125th anniversary of its founding.